top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_6_duckiebot_initialization.md

 Results: A Duckiebot that is ready to use.

+Comment: What does it mean "ready to use"? -AC

 </div>

-XXX What does it mean "ready to use"?.

 ## Acquire and burn the image